hlli131/interhemispheric-tcf-2025/README.md

 ## 🚀 Demo
 The *`demo`* folder provides a lightweight version of the analysis pipeline using a small sample dataset.
-This allows the audience to quickly verify that all components are working correctly before running the full analysis.
+This allows users to quickly verify that all components are working correctly before running the full analysis.
 ```
 cd demo
 python run_demo.py